Virtual Alumni Engagement

 Our students are working so hard to get through college in their “new normal.”
 You can support the diligent efforts of prospective students, current students, and recent grads in a number of ways.

-These are special times, and you can be particularly instrumental in them achieving success.
+These are extraordinary times, and you can play a crucial role in helping them achieve success.

 COVID-19 Time Capsule